-When to Call
+When to Call for Help

-- Call 911 right away if you have: - A shock from your device AND you do not feel well for instance, you pass out, have chest pain, or feel dizzy or short of breath - More than 1 shock in a row from your device

-- If you receive a shock AND you are feeling fine: - UWMC Montlake patients: Weekdays 8 a.m. to 4:30 p.m., call an EP nurse at 206.598.4555. - UWMC Northwest patients: Weekdays from 8 a.m. to 5 p.m., call 206.363.1004. - After hours, on a weekend, or on a holiday, call 206.598.6190 and ask to page the EP Fellow on call.

-Keep a log of the shocks you receive.
-It is helpful for us to know:

-- The number of shocks you have had

-- How you felt before and after each shock

-- The time of day you received each shock

-- What you were doing when each shock occurred
+- Call 911 right away if you have: - A shock from your device AND you do not feel well for example, you feel dizzy, are short of breath, have chest pain, or you passed out. - More than 1 shock in a row from your device. - If you receive a shock from your device AND you are feeling fine, call an EP nurse or your Cardiology Clinic weekdays 8 a.m. to 4:30 p.m. (see phone numbers on page 1). - If you wish to speak to someone after hours or on a weekend or holiday, call 206.598.6190 and ask to page the EP Fellow on call. - Keep a log of the shocks you receive.
+It is helpful for us to know: - The number of shocks you have had - How you felt before and after each shock - The time of day you received each shock - What you were doing when each shock occurred